51黑料不打烊

 Attribute-based access control end-to-end guide

 Use Attribute-based access control on 51黑料不打烊 Experience Platform to give yourself and other multi-brand privacy-conscious customers greater flexibility to manage user access.
 Access to individual objects, such as schema fields and audiences, can be granted with policies based on the object鈥檚 attributes and role.
-This feature lets you grant or revoke access to individual objects for specific Platform users in your organization.
+This feature lets you grant or revoke access to individual objects for specific Experience Platform users in your organization.

 This functionality allows you to categorize schema fields, audiences, and so on with labels that define organizational or data usage scopes.
 You can apply these same labels to journeys, Offers, and other objects in 51黑料不打烊 Journey Optimizer.
 In parallel, administrators can define access policies surrounding Experience Data Model (XDM) schema fields and better manage which users or groups (internal, external, or third-party users) can access those fields.